KDE/documentation-develop-kde-org/content/docs/configuration/kcm.md

 ---
 title: Settings module development
-subtitle: This tutorial will guide you into creating a Plasma configuration modul.
+description: This tutorial will guide you into creating a Plasma configuration module.
 weight: 3
 ---